jeremytammik/tbc/a/1916_vs_extension.md

 Some personal background (skip if not interested):
 I’m originally from Brazil but grew up in New York and now live near Seattle.
-I have been in the manual labor side of the residential construction industry since I was 18 (I am now 38).
+I have been in the manual labour side of the residential construction industry since I was 18 (I am now 38).
 Because of my personal circumstances, I was never able to receive any formal education or degrees but have always loved programming and software development.
-This love became my favorite hobby, making me great at googling and pushing myself to learn all that I could.
+This love became my favourite hobby, making me great at googling and pushing myself to learn all that I could.
 Almost 4 years ago I was introduced to Revit and became certified in it, which marked the start of my employment at The Conco Companies.
 Conco is a commercial concrete contracting company in the west coast of the US.
 I was hired as a 'VDC modeler' in the estimating department, and for the first time in my life, I had a desk job.
 While performing my duties in this role I discovered the great potential that Revit provides in the form of the Revit API.
 I was able to take all my informal experience and apply it to developing addins that were very helpful to the department.